bertiqwerty/exmex/Readme.md

 # ...
 exmex = "0.9.3"
 ```
 to your `Cargo.toml` for the latest relase.
-If you want to use the newest version, add
+The corresponding [Readme.md](https://crates.io/crates/exmex) can be found under https://crates.io/crates/exmex.
+If you want to use the newest version of Exmex, add
 ```
 [dependencies]
 # ...